 On Windows® machines, the CDC will enumerate as Curiosity Virtual COM Port and appear in the Ports section of the Windows Device Manager.
 The COM port number can also be found there.

 Info: On older Windows systems, the CDC requires a USB driver.
-The MPLAB X IDE installation Includes this driver.
+Both MPLAB X IDE and Microchip Studio installations include this driver.

 On Linux® machines, the CDC will enumerate and appear as /dev/ttyACM#.